mvysny/gwtvaadin/README.md

 1. `mvn clean package`
 2. `mvn gwt:codeserver`

-That would start the GWT in SuperDevMode.
-This process will automatically recompile your GWT java sources to javascript and serve them to the webpage.
+That would start the GWT CodeServer which allows you to develop GWT-based apps in SuperDevMode.
+The CodeServer will automatically recompile your GWT java sources to javascript and serve them to the webpage.